LukeMcDonnell13/AMA3020-Pairs-Project-Birthday-Problem/README.md

 B: CODE: Probability of someone in a group having a specific birthday
 C: CODE: Combines 1 & 2 to plot on the same graph
 D: CODE: Probability of a man & woman sharing a birthday
-E: DERIVATION: Analytical solutions to the problems
+E: DERIVATION: Analytical solutions to the problems (AMA3020 Pairs Project.pdf)